10 Ways on How to Drastically Cut Expenses Now

 Even if you have a car loan, your monthly car payment would go away.
 If you owe more on your car loan than the car is worth, then figure out the difference.
 Next, take that difference and divide how much paid in car payments.
 That is the number of months to be free from the car loan and associated debt.

-Believe me, this is one I constantly consider is to sell our 2nd car.
+Believe me, this is one I constantly consider is to sell our 2nd car (UPDATE – our 2nd car is for sale and waiting for a buyer).
 All of our activities are fairly close by as in walking or biking distance.
-But, with our winters, I can't convince everyone in the house the same thing.
+But, with our winters, I can’t convince everyone in the house the same thing.

 Instant Cash Available: Value of Car